Skip to content

 District of West Vancouver council is considering a plan to expand their pay parking program to 700 more spaces in the district's most visited parks.

 Council discussed the expansion plan in a meeting Monday, in which Mayor Mark Sager teased a new high-tech approach to parking enforcement that could be revolutionary to the district.
-Sager said he met with a former client by coincidence on Friday about a company that has “state of the art” parking technology.
-The AI-based parking system, which wasn’t named, is used throughout the United States, Sager said, adding that he and the client discussed testing it in West Vancouver.
+Sager said he recently met with someone "working for a company that has state of the art parking technology."
+The AI-based parking system, which wasn’t named, is used throughout the United States, Sager said, adding that they discussed testing it in West Vancouver.

 The mayor met with the Ambleside Dundarave Business Improvement Association, which saw huge potential, executive director Maureen O’Brien told council.